 Ubuntu is a predominantly desktop-oriented Linux distribution based on Debian GNU/Linux.
 Ubuntu aims to use only free software to provide a stable, modern operating system for the users; it focuses on usability, regular releases, and ease of installation rather than platform diversity.
 Ubuntu is sponsored by Canonical Ltd. It includes over 16,000 pieces of software covering all standard desktop applications, such as word processors, spreadsheet applications, web server software, programming tools and many more.

 Free Software isn’t just about getting shiny new programs for no cash – it’s part of a much larger social movement.
-Mike Saunders and Graham Morrison explore the history and future of FOSS.
+There’s a problem with the word ‘free’.
+Specifically, it can refer to something that costs no money, or something that isn’t held down by restrictions – in other words, something that has liberty...